safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 If the Node is the entry point for a Publish call, then it will always act in relay mode.
-And if a relayed call doesn’t result in a published `Entry` within a given timeout period, Nodes will publish it directly themselves.
+And if a relayed call doesn’t result in a published `Entry` within a given deadline, Nodes will publish it directly themselves.

 With this fairly simple approach, we can effectively mask the origin point from the rest of the network and help protect users.
 We use a similar mechanism for